simple2d/simple2d/README.md

 ### Building and Running Tests

 Run `make tests`, or `nmake /f NMakefile tests` on Windows using Visual C++, to compile tests to the `tests/` directory, which will have the same name as their C source file.
-Since media paths are set relatively in these test programs, make sure to `cd` into `tests/` directory before running a test, for example:
+Since media paths are set relatively in these test programs, make sure to `cd` into the `tests/` directory before running a test, for example:

 ```bash
 # on Unix-like systems